Generate service description on demand

 Important: Reference definition ($ref) does not affect headers

 A reference definition ($ref) is only allowed in named types used on a body with a JSON schema.
-For example, if your set the types for error handling (with WSError attribute) for application/json (the default), the GWS engine outputs the type as a reference ($ref) in the responses section.
+For example, if you set the types for error handling (with WSError attribute) for application/json (the default), the GWS engine outputs the type as a reference ($ref) in the responses section.
 Parameters like WSHeader, WSQuery, or WSCookies are not affected.

 If the GWS detects the same type name (for example,"recType" in Figure 5) is used for another type, error 15580 is raised.